-Samurai Gourami (Sphaerichthys vaillanti) Fish Species Profile
+Samurai Gourami (Sphaerichthys vaillanti) Species Profile & Care Guide

 The Samurai Gourami is a small, shy, and extremely timid species that thrives best in dim lighting.
 Their water tanks should have a lot of floating plants and should be planted densely with aquatic plants, which can grow in low light, allowing them to feel more secure.